madison-college-rails/git-workshop-spring-2014/basics.md

 This workshop teaches common git operations like committing files, using branches, rebasing, merging and resolving conflicts.
 It also highlights some of the differences of git from subversion.

+It is recommended to at least skim through the following chapters of the [Pro Git](http://git-scm.com/book) book before the workshop: 1.1, 1.3, 2.\*, 3.1, 3.2.

 The workshop is meant for one teacher and several students.
 It takes about two hours and a half to complete with five students.
 What the teacher and students must do is indicated in bold.